ShaunCurtis/Blazr.Diode/README.md

 }
 ```

-Each method accepts a *Request* object that provides the data required, and returns a *Result* object.
+Each method accepts a *Request* object providing the data required to execute the request, and returns a *Result* object.

 `ExecuteQueryAsync` has two forms.
-One returning a single `TRecord` item, and one a collection of `TRecord`'s.
+Pass an `ItemQueryRequest` and get a a single `TRecord` item, or a `ListQueryRequest` and get `TRecord` collection.

-`ExecuteCommandAsync` has a single form.
-The command type [Add/Update/Delete] is defined in the `CommandRequest`.
+`ExecuteCommandAsync` executes an *Add/Update/Delete* defined in the `CommandRequest`.

 ```csharp
 public record struct CommandRequest<TRecord>(TRecord Item, CommandState State, CancellationToken Cancellation = new());